YouvenZ/AugScholar/content/post/good_research_prompt.md

 draft: false
 hidemeta: false
 comments: True
-description: "This article with present a pipeline to create fast and reliable power point presentation using markdown and pandoc that are well suited for research setup."
+description: "This article will provide the techniques to write good research prompts for different research activities."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false